Bae started with Sarah.

 BRINGING TO BAE: Over 20 years of writing, communications, nonprofit and event planning experience.
 Mild obsessions with coffee, soup, art, handmade objects, hiking, camping and van life.
 A lot of time and experience outdoors.

-OTHER THINGS I LIKE TO DO: Nerd out on humanure composting and finding “hidden gem” state parks across the country.
-Find special coffee shops wherever I go.
+OTHER THINGS I LIKE TO DO: Find “hidden gem” state parks and independent coffee shops and bookstores across the country.
+Nerd out on composting.
 Laze around with my family in an untidy home while reading a real newspaper.
 Visit the Korean spa for a “classic” body scrub… if you know, you know!
 Make Komerican Pie.

 WHERE AM I FROM?
-Born and raised in Texas to immigrant Korean parents.
+Born and raised in Texas, the eldest daughter to immigrant Korean parents.
 Lived in Houston, Northampton (MA), NYC, Washington D.C., San Francisco, Asheville and now based in Atlanta.
 Endured unspeakable hardships and experienced ridiculous blessings throughout life.
-Still do today!
+Still do to this day!
 ALL of this makes me who I am.
+Check out my KP Q&A feature for more details.
+Or the origin story.

-My friendly neighbors saying hello while I stayed on an alpaca ranch in Carbondale (CO).
+Friendly neighbors saying hello while camping on an alpaca ranch in Carbondale (CO).

 • This liberating premise from Pleasure Activism by adrienne maree brown reminds us that prioritizing our pleasure and attending to our personal wellbeing is an act of social justice.

-Coupled with the wisdom from Audre Lorde that “rest is resistance” and made popular by Tricia Hersey’s book of the same name, we honor ourselves by attending to our wellbeing and desires–awakening to the dignity and joy that is our birthright and the foundation for respecting ourselves and creating healthy boundaries for others.
+Coupled with the wisdom from Audre Lorde that “rest is resistance,” made popular by Tricia Hersey’s book of the same name—we honor ourselves by attending to our wellbeing and desires.
+Awakening to the dignity and joy that is our birthright is essential to respecting ourselves and creating the energy to command respect from others.

 • We lose trust in ourselves and forget the ancient wisdom we carry when we’re disconnected.
-Let’s reconnect within and with each other, and in process reclaim our being, self-sovereignty and agency in life every single day.
+Let’s reconnect within and with each other, and in process reclaim our being, self-sovereignty, agency and joy in life every single day!

-• There’s a reason why the phrases “thoughts and prayers” or “love and light” don’t ever feel like enough.
-When applied to atrocities of war or the normalized mass murdering of children in schools, “hope is not a strategy.”
-Spiritual requests and gifts are so important, but alignment asks for our whole being to engage.
+• Spiritual requests are so important, but alignment asks for our whole being to engage.
 We need the mind to make plans, the body to respond, and the heart to hold love and compassion because spiritual alignment is best expressed with accountability.
+“Hope is not a strategy” alone, but we are powerful beings who can create shifts in our own lives and with each other.